Frequently Asked Questions

 - Infectious Disease Information for Health Career Students

 - Can I take a course using Pass/No Pass Grading?

-- What is the typical costs associated with the program?
+- What are the typical costs associated with the program?

-Nuclear Medicine Technology program applicants must have a high school diploma or GED.
+Nuclear Medicine Technology program applicants must have a high school diploma or GED and be at least 18 years of age.
 Program applicants must successfully complete the following required core courses prior to admission.
-These core courses require passing with a C or better and a cumulative GPA in those courses of 2.5 or better.
+These core courses require passing with a 2.5 GPA or better and a cumulative GPA in those courses of 2.75 or better.

 - BIO-2331 Anatomy and Physiology I